Meet the Midwife

 I have been attending births at home since 2007: first as birth assistant and apprentice midwife, then as primary midwife.
 During my training, I attended births with three midwives in southern Indiana.
 I also attended a 5-week clinical placement at a birth center in Utah for additional experience with five more midwives.
 I completed the Portfolio Evaluation Process and was granted the Certified Professional Midwife credential by the North American Registry of Midwives in 2010.
 I later enrolled in the CPM bridge program at the Midwives College of Utah where I graduated magna cum laude.
 I applied to become a Certified Direct Entry Midwife (licensed midwife) in Indiana as soon as licensure became available.
 I maintain training in both Neonatal Resuscitation (NRP) and Basic Life Support (BLS/CPR) and enjoy attending additional trainings such Birth Emergency Skills Training (B.E.S.T.) whenever possible.

 I currently serve as President of the Indiana Midwives Association (IMA) and am a member of the National Association of Certified Professional Midwives (NACPM) and Midwives Alliance of North America (MANA).

-I live in Bedford with my three teenagers, 3 cats, and 1 dog.
-When I am not working I enjoy hiking, traveling, reading, and spending time with family and friends.
+When I am not working I enjoy hiking, traveling, camping, reading, and spending time with family and friends.

 A team of experienced birth assistants are available for births based on geography and due date.
 The midwife is normally accompanied by one trained birth assistant at each birth.
 If you have any questions, please let us know!